 Art in the Park: Art Slope

-Prospect Park Alliance is partnering with the Park Slope Civic Council to bring a new multi-arts festival to Park Slope.
-Taking place over nine days, from September 17 through September 25, Art Slope will unite artists from all over Brooklyn as they display their work, which speaks to issues such as sustainability, politics and social happenings.
+The Prospect Park Alliance is partnering with the Park Slope Civic Counsel to bring a new multi-arts festival to Park Slope.
+Taking place over nine days, from September 17 through September 25, Art Slope will unite artists from all over Brooklyn as they display their work, which speaks about issues like sustainability, politics and social happenings.

 In cooperation with the New York City Department of Parks and Recreation, ten installations will be in Prospect Park.
 With works ranging from sculpture to painting, film to performance art, live music and sound installations, all kinds of art will be available to interact with and learn from throughout Park Slope.

 The festival will kick off with a “Wearable Art Walk” at Washington Park on September 17 at noon.
 Artist Maria de Los Angeles has created a line of wearable paper dresses reflecting social, historical, and political issues affecting the children of undocumented immigrants, which she will wear and discuss on the catwalk.

 Art Slope events are free and open to all ages.
 Please visit artslope.nyc for more information.